 Inspectors should verify that the licensee, vendor, or applicant is not recording any virtual meetings as part of interactions during inspection activities.
 If recording is made, the inspector should consult with regional counsel.

-Inspectors openly communicate and observe all established licensee, vendor, or applicant procedures for photography or recording.
+Inspectors should openly communicate and observe all established licensee, vendor, or applicant procedures for photography or recording.
 The licensee, vendor, or applicant may not impede or interfere with inspections by limiting the use of NRC cameras or recording devices (See Section 235 of the AEA).
 Sensitive photographs or recordings requiring protection under 10 CFR 2.390 should be appropriately marked.
 Photographs or recordings containing sensitive information should be properly designated by inspectors prior to transmitting off site.

 Refer to Exhibit 1 for further guidance on the use of photographs or videos during the inspection process.